atom-minimap/minimap/README.md

 If checked the Minimap scroll is done using a `translate3d` transform, otherwise the `translate` transform is used. `(default=true)`

+#### Adjust Minimap Width To Soft Wrap

+If this option is enabled and Soft Wrap is checked then the Minimap max width is set to the Preferred Line Length value. `(default=true)`

+#### Adjust Minimap Width Only When Smaller

+If this option and `adjustMinimapWidthToSoftWrap` are enabled the minimap width will never go past the limit sets by CSS.
+On the other hand, when disabled the minimap will expand to honor the preferred line width. `(default=true)`

 #### Absolute Mode

 When enabled the Minimap uses an absolute positioning, letting the editor's content flow below the Minimap. `(default=false)`